pshriwise/obsidian_work_vault/Projection Plots.md

 ### Pixel coloring

-After eixting the `intersection_found` loop, a position is created to hold the current color (_We're using a position here, but we should probably alias it for clarityRGBColorf _.
-For each segment of the current pixel, the color is set by mixing
+After eixting the `intersection_found` loop, a position is created to hold the current color (_We're using a position here, but we should probably alias it for clarity -- RGBColorf or something_).
+For each segment of the current pixel, the color is set by mixing the current color (_initialized as background white_) with the next track segment for the pixel based on the exponential of the length times the color for that domain ID.